elliemcavoy/zolsha-order-online/testing.md

 <ul>
 <li>When testing the user stories, it became apparent that although the user could select specific categories, there was no link to view all menu items.
 This may not be used by regular users, however if a new user just wanted to get a general overview of the menu, having this option would be beneficial.
 It is also good practise to have a link to all products available.
 Therefore this was added to the homepage.</li>
 <li> Back to top arrow</li>
+<li>Upon testing the user stories, I realised that there was no way for users to amend, update or remove items from their shopping basket.
+Therefore I added a quantity element to the shopping bag and also a remove button.
 </ul>

 <h2>Bugs still to be rectified</h2>